opoopop/CAS779-String-Process-Algorithms-Project/Code/CodeExplanation.md

 ## Tree building

 This function is used for build the segment tree.
 We initialize **p=1, l=1, r=n**.
 Each time we cut the the string now into two parts from middle and use **p** to control the index.
 The recursion stop when it goes to the leaf of the tree.
-In this recursive function we use the hash value of left and right child to calculate the hash value in present node.  **j** is used for control if this is the reversed version.
+In this recursive function we use the hash value of left and right child to calculate the hash value in the present node.  **j** is used for control if this is the reversed version.

 ```c++
 void build(int j, int p, int l, int r)// p refer to index in segment tree